kjavedan/Ecommerce-website/src/A_challenges.md

 2. link side bar btns ✔
 3. make page route dynamic ✔
 4. add sorted by before sorting in product category pages ✔
-5. create page for brands
+5. create page for brands -> (vitrien - mobile - laptop - headset - ...)
 6. create page for card
 7. create page for product
 8. create login page
 9. create admin dashboard page
+10. close the side bar in the small screen when you navigate to a certain page
+11. send different data for each page (sidebar, products, category, ...)

 --------------------------------------------
 * challenge